AtlasOfLivingAustralia/cleaning_data/README.md

 ### License

-This book is available free to read, and is licenced under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-This means that the book can be shared, revised, retained and redistributed as long as appropriate credit is given to the authors.
+This book is available free to read, and is licenced under a [CC BY-NC-ND 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This means that the book can be shared and redistributed as long as appropriate credit is given to the authors, and any minor changes are indicated appropriately.
+Modified versions that remix or modify the content may not be distributed.
+See our [licensing and contributing guidelines](https://github.com/AtlasOfLivingAustralia/cleaning_data/blob/main/licensing.md) for more information.

 ### How to contribute